-Caroline Brochado and Sophia Bendz on the boom in Europe’s early- and growth-stage startups – TechCrunch
+Caroline Brochado and Sophia Bendz on the boom in Europe’s early and growth-stage startups – TechCrunch

 Is there a post-Series A chasm?

 Bendz thinks: “We have more big funds in Europe [now].
-We have a really solid ground here in Europe of a, b and c investors.”
+We have a really solid ground here in Europe of A, B and C investors.”

-Brochado said: “it’s definitely getting better.
+Brochado said: “It’s definitely getting better.
 You don’t hear as many founders say that to do my Series B or my Series C I have to move to the Valley as you used to.
 But there’s a lot of room still for growth investors in Europe.
-I think Series B is the hardest round actually because, at seed or series A, you can raise on very early traction or the quality of the management team.
+I think Series B is the hardest round actually because, at seed or Series A, you can raise on very early traction or the quality of the management team.
 At Series B the price goes up but the risk doesn’t necessarily go down as much.
 And so I think that’s where you really need investors who are sector or thematic focused, who can come with conviction and also some knowledge around the company to really propel that company forward.”

 Did they both see European entrepreneurs still making silly mistakes, or has the ecosystem mastered?

-Brochado thinks ten years ago was it was hard for European founders as a lot of the talent to scale companies was still in the US.
-“What you’ve seen is a lot of big companies grow up in Europe, a lot of people come back from the US, and so I think that pool of talent now is larger, which is very helpful.
-I don’t think it’s yet at the scale of where the US is.
+Brochado thinks 10 years ago it was hard for European founders as a lot of the talent to scale companies was still in the U.S. “What you’ve seen is a lot of big companies grow up in Europe, a lot of people come back from the U.S., and so I think that pool of talent now is larger, which is very helpful.
+I don’t think it’s yet at the scale of where the U.S. is.
 But it gives us, you know as investors, a great window of opportunity to help get some of that talent for our portfolio companies.”

 The impact of COVID-19

-Bendz thinks we will “see a much slower Spring, but… I think it has been overall a good exercise for some companies, and I have not seen a slower deal flow.
-I’ve actually done more Angel deals this Spring than I normally do… Some businesses have definitely accelerated their whole business concept because of COVID.
+Bendz thinks we will “see a much slower spring, but… I think it has been overall a good exercise for some companies, and I have not seen a slower deal flow.
+I’ve actually done more angel deals this spring than I normally do… Some businesses have definitely accelerated their whole business concept because of COVID.
 Investments are being made even though we haven’t met the founders.
 We’re able to do everything remotely so I think the system is kind of adjusting.”

-Brocado’s view is that at the growth stage “there’s been a flight to quality.
+Brochado’s view is that at the growth stage “there’s been a flight to quality.
 So actually, the really great companies or the companies that are seeing great tailwinds or companies that will still be category-leading once [have] seen a lot of interest.
-It’s been a very busy summer, which usually it isn’t usually, particularly at the growth stage… I think a lot of money is still in the system, and has flown into technology.
+It’s been a very busy summer, which usually it isn’t, particularly at the growth stage… I think a lot of money is still in the system, and has flown into technology.
 And so if you look at how tech in the public markets has performed it’s performed extremely well.
 And that includes European public companies and within tech.”

 Watch the full panel below.